SAP-samples/btp-create-api-integrations/02-LowCodeDevPortal/02-02-Build-low-code-app.md

 # Build a low code Developer Portal
-In this section, you will build a low code app in SAP AppGyver.
+In this section, you will build a low code app in SAP Build Apps.
 For reference, see other walkthrough missions, such as [Custom mobile HR app](https://github.com/SAP-samples/successfactors-extension-calculate-employee-seniority/tree/mission-sfsf-mobile-appgyver/04-CreateSAPAppGyverProject) and [Covid certificate checker](https://github.com/SAP-samples/cap-appgyver-covid-certcheck/tree/main/tutorials/4_AppGyverApp).

 ## API Product Home
-1. Access SAP AppGyver from the SAP BTP cockpit under **Subscriptions and Instances** and create a new SAP Appgyver project from the dropdown list.
+1. Access SAP Build Apps from the SAP BTP cockpit under **Subscriptions and Instances** and create a new SAP Build Apps project from the dropdown list.
 2. Activate **Auth > Enable Authentication > BTP authentication**.
 3. Create a new integration under **Data > Add Integration > BTP Destinations** and select the LCDevPortal destination from the previous step.
 4. Enable the Applications, APIProducts, and APIProxies entities and save (use the browse data feature to make sure everything is working).